kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 Integration with CRI will not be covered in this proposal.
 In future proposals, integrating with CRI may provide a better abstraction of information required by the core metrics pipeline to collect metrics.

-The kubelet API endpoint, including the format, url pattern, and name of the API will be the topic of a follow-up proposal to this proposal.
+The kubelet API endpoint, including the format, url pattern, versioning strategy, and name of the API will be the topic of a follow-up proposal to this proposal.

 ## Design
 This design covers only the Core Metrics Pipeline.

 High level requirements for the design are as follows:
+ - The kubelet collects the minimum possible number of metrics to provide "First Class Resource Isolation and Utilization Features".
  - Do not break existing users.
-We should continue to provide the full summary API as an optional add-on for the forseeable future.
+We should continue to provide the full summary API by default.
 Once the monitoring pipeline is completed, the summary API, or a suitable replacement, will be provided by the third party monitoring pipeline, possibly through a stand-alone version of cAdvisor.
- - The kubelet collects the minimum possible number of metrics for complete portable kubernetes functionalities.
  - Metrics can be fetched "On Demand", giving the kubelet more up-to-date stats.

-This Core Metrics API will be versioned to account for version-skew between kubernetes components.

 This proposal purposefully omits many metrics that may eventually become core metrics.
 This is by design.
 Once metrics are needed to support resource feasibility checking or node resource management, they can be added to the core metrics API.